Used Car: 2009 Chevrolet Equinox Review

 The 2009 Chevrolet Equinox is ranked:

 In a class crowded with four-cylinder engines, the Equinox offers two V6 engines.
 The standard engine is a 185-horsepower V6, while Sport models offer a potent 264-horsepower unit.
 Most reviewers said the base engine is plenty powerful, and the Sport model’s larger engine only makes the Equinox faster.
 Front- and all-wheel drive are available, and the lone transmission is a five-speed automatic.
 With front-wheel drive, the Equinox averages 17/24 mpg city/highway with either engine.
 Opting for all-wheel drive slightly reduces fuel economy for Sport models.
 These figures are on the low end of the class.
 For comparison’s sake, neither of the Equinox’s V6 engines matches the Toyota RAV4’s available V6 in terms of power or fuel economy.
-While the Equinox suffers from low safety ratings, it has an exceptional reliability score.

 Inside, the Equinox drew some demerits for somewhat poor fit and finish, but otherwise received praise for offering good versatility and space.
 The back seat slides fore and aft to accommodate taller passengers or more cargo, which reviewers appreciated.
 Maximum cargo capacity with the rear seats folded is 68.6 cubic feet, which is quite good for the class.
 Base LS models come standard with cloth seats and a CD stereo with satellite radio and an auxiliary input jack.
 Upper trims add features like a Pioneer stereo with CD changer, leather seats and heated front seats.
 Sport models also get a sport-tuned suspension and seats with better lateral support.
 Optional features on some trims when it was new include a power sunroof, navigation and a rear entertainment system.

 Other Cars to Consider